yannixeno/Hackfinity-CTF/Dark Encryptor/readme.md

 ### Testing for Injection

-To test the waters, I injected a command using the ; delimiter to break the command chain and run my own.
+After playing around with BurpeSuite I was able to get a response with ```;ls -a``` just testing the waters, I injected another command to read any file called flag.txt

 ```bash
 text_input=hello; cat flag.txt;&recipient=NullPhantom